monk-after-90s/asyncUnittest/README.md

 # asyncUnittest

 asyncUnittest is created for fully asynchronous unit test,which is inspired by unittest.
-I hear that the newest unittest has support asynchronous test already.
+I hear that the newest unittest has supported asynchronous test already.
 Well, maybe that is a better choice.

 ---